adonisgarciac/acm-gitops-modes/README.md

 - Red Hat ACM working in one cluster (operator and MultiClusterHub installed).
 - Red Hat OpenShift GitOps installed in every cluster with an ArgoCD instance.
 - Rest of clusters attached to RH ACM as managed clusters.
 One of them must have cluster1 as name.
 - Rest of clusters are part of the managedcluster ClusterSet in RH ACM.
 We can create managedcluster ClusterSet using acm/acm_managedclusterset.yaml.
-Launch following command on ACM cluster:
+Launch following command in ACM cluster:
 ```bash
     oc apply -f acm/acm_managedclusterset.yaml
 ```